Engagement Architecture

 The Technical Spine

-Independent governance, engineering, dispute avoidance.
+Independent governance, engineering, and dispute avoidance.

 Credentials: PE, FCIArb, UNDP Crisis Bureau Consultant